NVIDIA/grace-cpu-benchmarking-guide/src/developer/cpudetect.md

 Well-established portable libraries like `libnuma` and `hwloc` are a great choice on Grace.
 You can also use Arm's CPUID registers or query OS files.
 Since many of these methods serve the same function, you should choose the method that best fits your application.

-If you're implementing your own approach, then please look at the Arm Architecture Registers, and especially the Main ID Register (MIDR_EL1): https://developer.arm.com/documentation/ddi0601/2020-12/AArch64-Registers/MIDR-EL1--Main-ID-Register
+If you are implementing your own approach, look at the Arm Architecture Registers, especially the Main ID Register `MIDR_EL1`: <https://developer.arm.com/documentation/ddi0601/2020-12/AArch64-Registers/MIDR-EL1--Main-ID-Register>.

 The source code for the `lscpu` utility is a great example of how to retrieve and use these registers.
-For example, here's how to translate the CPU part number in the MIDR_EL1 register to a human-readable string: https://github.com/util-linux/util-linux/blob/master/sys-utils/lscpu-arm.c
+For example, to learn how to translate the CPU part number in the `MIDR_EL1` register to a human-readable string read <https://github.com/util-linux/util-linux/blob/master/sys-utils/lscpu-arm.c>.

 Here's the output of `lscpu` on NVIDIA Grace-Hopper:
 ```